pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ### Libraries as datatypes
 ]
 .right-column[
-The most useful application of libraries appears to be as extensions to the core datatypes available in the language.
+One useful application of libraries appears to be as extensions to the core datatypes available in the language.
 For example (taken from the docs), given the library:

 ```
 library Set {